Soft tissue sarcoma

 In 3 days, without leaving home.

 Soft tissue sarcomas can grow in any location in the body, although they have a preference for the trunk and extremities.
-The initial clinical picture is quite nondescript and consists of the development of a solid mass in soft parts or in a joint.
+The initial clinical picture is rather unremarkable and consists of the development of a solid mass in soft tissue or involving a joint.

-It can be confused with a traumatic injury or with any other cause that of place to a zone of inflammation.
+It may be mistaken for a traumatic injury or any other cause leading to an area of inflammation.

 The most common symptoms are: